Opencontour/HelpGuides/en/docs/heapLeachModel.md

 ## 7.6	Using the Write and Read State function for larger models.

+Before we consider adding more data it is recommended that the engineer takes the time to calibrate the model to get their values as close to actuals as their scope requires.

 Some projects will require additional data to be added to an existing large model.
 This addition could be a monthly or weekly actual leach stacking update or can be a forecasted stacking plan.
 When a large model is run to a certain timestamp (“Write State”), all block parameters are stored so that concurrent runs start from that date.
 We will now describe the necessary steps required to add the data to the model.

-1. Run the existing model using the “write state” function: Once calibration has been completed, determine the last date you want to run your model for, with the ‘Write State’ checked, Run the model (note this date will be the starting date for this file, rather than the minimum ‘pm’.<br/><br/>This will save each CutterResult’s “state” at the end of the model run.
+1. Run the existing model using the “write state” function: Once calibration has been completed, determine the last date you want to run your model for, with the ‘Write State’ checked, Run the model (note this date will be the starting date for this file, rather than the minimum ‘pm’).

+   The write state checkbox automatically saves the Leach Model Group.
+This file can be found under "File, Save Dropdown".

+   This will save each CutterResult’s “state” at the end of the model run.
 This includes saving properties like flow out, days leaching, extractable metal remaining, cumulative metal realized, cumulative applied/drainage flows.
-Additionally, a grouped .JSON file will be saved; persisting any historic data.<br/><br/>The user is now able to use this new file for future work, such as forecasts stacking when they need to create more fillers or can continue work on this instance creating more filler shapes.<br/><br/>
+Additionally, a grouped .JSON file will be saved; persisting any historic data.<br/><br/>The Leach Model Group is the new Base and written as such, it is not the base result.
+The user is now able to use this new file for future work, such as forecasts stacking when they need to create more fillers or can continue work on this instance creating more filler shapes.<br/><br/>
 2. Either working on this instance, or a separate one, the user will now need to check the ‘Read State’ to tell    the model to pick up where our last model run left off.
 Notice that when we run the model with the ‘Read State’ checked, a dotted red line appears marking the last run model date.
 Additionally, we display the dates that the model was last run at the top of the screen (from and to).<br/><br/>

 To summarize, to start any model run where the save will be read or wrote we must first start by checking the “Write State”, the user can either continue working on their file or work on the saved group file later.
 Now that this base model has been run, the user will only need to check “Read State” to continue where the last model left off.
 The user can also use both check boxes together to continuously append the reported values.